mengchuxu97/CS_BGM/README.md

 This repository provides code to reproduce results (Paper: CS-BGM).

-Portions of the codebase in this repository uses code originally provided in the open-source Compressed Sensing with Generative Model (https://github.com/AshishBora/csgm) and (https://github.com/ermongroup/sparse_genSparse-Gen) repositories.
+Portions of the codebase in this repository uses codes originally provided in the open-source [CSGM](https://github.com/AshishBora/csgm) and  [Sparse-Gen](https://github.com/ermongroup/sparse_genSparse-Gen) repositories.

 ## Steps to reproduce the results